javiereliomedina/Radiometrics_IE/README.md

 # Application of airborne radiometric surveys for large-scale radon potential classification

 Code for the article published in *Journal of the European Radon Association*.
+Link: https://javiereliomedina.github.io/Radiometrics_IE/

 **Citation**: Elio J et al. Application of airborne radiometric surveys for large-scale